ncbi/ribovore/00README.txt

 relevant when the submitter has made claims about which types of SSU or LSU sequences are being submitted.
 In that situation, the models consistent with the submitter's claims should be acceptable and all other models should be questionable.
-All sequences for which the top hit is NOT one of the acceptable or questionable models, will FAIL for Reason 6 above.
+All sequences for which the highest ranked (by bit score unless the argument --evalues is used) hit is NOT one of the acceptable or questionable models, will FAIL for Reason 6 above.
 All sequences for which the top hit is one of the questionable models will be reported with 'questionable_model' in